EdgrantHS/Cloudstack12/details/05_website_configuration.md

 | Username | `root`          |
 | Password | Host machine root Password: `******`        |

-> Add you host machine IP address, username, and password.
+> Add your host machine IP address, username, and password.
 > This is the host machine that will run the VMs.

 Make sure to use the host machine IP address, not the Tailscale IP address.
 Also, make sure to use the root user and password of the host machine.
 If it is incorrect, you will be asked to fix the issue later when you click the **"Launch Zone"** button.